inlife/nexrender/README.md

 }
 ```

-Also you can [checkout packages](https://github.com/inlife/nexrender#external-packages) made by other contributors across the network:
+Also you can [checkout packages](#external-packages) made by other contributors across the network:

+#### Details

+TODO: write about additional job fields

 ### Using binaries